Peregrine Energy Center — Proposed Site

 Idaho Power is seeing unprecedented growth in energy demand driven by all types of customers, including new homes, small businesses, and major industries.
 Over the next 20 years, demand across our service area is expected to grow by nearly 45%, with more than half of that growth coming in the next five years.

-The Peregrine Energy Center is one part of Idaho Power’s “all of the above” strategy that includes transmission and energy storage investments, as well as generation resources that include wind, solar and natural gas— all with the goal of meeting our customers’ growing needs safely, reliably, and affordably, with a robust, diverse mix of resources.
+The proposed Peregrine Energy Center supports Idaho Power’s “all of the above” strategy to serve growing demand.
+That approach calls for high-voltage transmission lines and energy storage investments, as well as generation resources that include wind, solar, and natural gas — all with the goal of meeting our customers’ growing energy needs safely, reliably, and affordably.

 Idaho Power relies on a variety of energy resources that work together to keep the system running smoothly and reliably as energy demand rises and falls.
-Clean, affordable hydropower is our largest resource and natural gas is an excellent complement and proven source that we can rely on year-round, day or night, during good and bad weather.
-Reliable, dispatchable generation is one of the most important tools we have for ensuring electricity is there when customers need it most.
+Clean, affordable hydropower is our largest resource.
+Natural gas is expected to play an increasingly important role in Idaho Power’s energy mix.
+It’s a dependable, dispatchable resource we can rely on year-round, day and night, during good and bad weather.

 Questions?